 Increase oven temperature to 200C in the last 5 minutes of cooking to make it nicely browned.

 Place the ham on a board and brush the skin with the juices in the roasting tin.

 Cover with foil and rest for 15-20 minutes.

 The Christmas table is not complete without ham.
-Growing up, it was always the Fiesta ham.
+Growing up, it always had to be the Fiesta ham but as I started dabbling in the kitchen, I wanted a more 'grown up' taste.
 Here's my recipe that uses beer.
-It became popular with my cousins that they all asked me to glaze their Christmas ham.